Bazist/HArray/README.md

 - **All Keys are sorted**.
 Ability to set your **Custom Order** of Keys
 - **Predictable** behaviour even in worst case: smoothly consuming memory, almost constantly latency on insert/lookup
 - **Fair Delete** operation with smoothly dismantling each Key.
-  (Dead fibres are used for insert new keys, so structure perfect works in massive insert/delete scenarios)
+  Dead fibres are used for insert new keys, so structure perfect works in massive insert/delete scenarios.

 ------------------